The Portugal Golden Visa investment funds route is one of the fastest and most tax-efficient ways to start your journey to EU citizenship.

 Many funds focus on residential property, while others invest in commercial property including storage, student housing, hotels and retail units.
 Others invest in Portuguese start-ups, high-tech, energy and sustainability projects, and agriculture.

-Not just any fund can qualify for the Golden Visa scheme; there are strict requirements.
-The fund must be registered in Portugal and have at least 60% of its capital invested there.
+Not just any fund can qualify for the Golden Visa program.
+There are strict requirements.
+First, the fund must be registered in Portugal and have at least 60% of its capital invested there.

 NB.
 This is not an exhaustive list of funds eligible for the Golden Visa.
 We try to keep all information as accurate as possible, but are not responsible for any inadvertent errors that may occur.